When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Intimate partner violence (IPV) occurs all over the world and is noteworthy for being present in all social, economic, ethnic, racial, religious, age, and ability groups.
 Culture is critical to addressing the needs of persons affected by IPV.
 Culture informs how people think and behave and how people view themselves, others, their relationships, and their roles in relationships, and their actual or perceived options.

-This intermediate-level course is intended to help Florida mental health professionals better understand the influence of cultural factors on IPV and, in turn, help them to be prepared for culturally responsive work with clients affected by IPV.
+This basic-level course is intended to help Florida mental health professionals better understand the influence of cultural factors on IPV and, in turn, help them to be prepared for culturally responsive work with clients affected by IPV.
 At times, the focus on culture targets negative attributes that contribute to the occurrence of IPV; however, this course will describe cultural factors as they relate to strengths and barriers in the cycle of IPV.
 The course begins with an overview of IPV consequences, IPV assessment, and the cycle of abuse.
 The course provides information on the impact of cultural stereotypes, practices that improve cultural responsiveness, and practices at the mezzo and macro levels of community engagement.

 Florida Mental Health Professionals - Fulfills domestic violence requirement.
+Accreditations

 - Define intimate partner violence.

 - Describe myths and facts about intimate partner violence.

 - Identify the impact of cultural stereotypes on service delivery and practice.

 - Recognize how cultural factors influence IPV victims’ decision making and help seeking.

 - Explain practice considerations for engaging and assisting survivors of intimate partner violence within a cultural context.